sst/guide/_chapters/deploying-services-with-dependency-in-phases.md

 TODO: UPDATE LINK

 If you are deploying [our sample app] for the first time, you have to:
 - Deploy the `notes-api` first.
-This will export the value `dev-ApiGatewayRestApiId` and `dev-ApiGatewayRestApiRootResourceId`.
+This will export the value `dev-ExtApiGatewayRestApiId` and `dev-ExtApiGatewayRestApiRootResourceId`.
 - Then deploy the `billing-api` next.
-This will export the value `NotePurchasedTopicArn-dev`.
+This will export the value `ExtNotePurchasedTopicArn-dev`.
 - Then deploy the `notify-job`.

 Assuming that you are deploying to the `dev` stage.